jessyborg/connect-payment-integration-paypal-test/README.md

 - CTP_API_URL: The URL for commercetools composable commerce API.
 Default value is `https://api.europe-west1.gcp.commercetools.com`.
 - CTP_SESSION_URL: The URL for session creation in commercetools platform.
 Connectors relies on the session created to be able to share information between enabler and processor.
 The default value is `https://session.europe-west1.gcp.commercetools.com`.
 - CTP_JWKS_URL: The URL which provides JSON Web Key Set.
 - CTP_JWT_ISSUER: The issuer inside JSON Web Token which is required in JWT validation process.
+Default value is `https://mc-api.europe-west1.gcp.commercetools.com`
 - PAYPAL_ENVIRONMENT: The indicator of Paypal environment.
 Default value is `TEST`.
 It can be configured either as `LIVE` or `TEST`.
 - PAYPAL_CLIENT_ID: The unique identifier of a PayPal account.
 - PAYPAL_CLIENT_SECRET: It is used to authenticate a PayPal client ID.
 Both ID and secret are required to obtain access token for PayPal API calls.
 For details, please refer to [Get started with PayPal REST APIs](https://developer.paypal.com/api/rest/)